yo2seol/academic-kickstart/content/authors/admin/_index.md

 # Display name
 title: Sean Choi

-# Username (this should match the folder name)
-authors:
-- admin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Ph.D. in Electrical Engineering, M.S. in Computer Science
+role: Research Scientist @ Facebook, Ph.D. in Electrical Engineering, M.S. in Computer Science

 # Organizations/Affiliations
 organizations: